 All blog entries and pages from BOTH of the old wordpress.com sites have now been migrated and incorporated into this site.
 Eventually I will be deleting the earlier incarnations of this site.
 From now on, all published work for the Hermitage will live at blackstonehermitage.net – a domain I now own – on a WordPress.org installation that I control.
 This is great news, and it opens many possibilities that were not available to me until I switched over to a self-hosted site.

 If you’re a subscriber who’s been following the Hermitage via the old sites, you won’t even have to lift a finger to start receiving posts from the new one.
 I’m using a plugin that will migrate subscribers to the new site automatically.

 - “Huntress, My Beloved” – a devotional poem for Skaði

-- “I Stand With #HavamalWitches”- a resource page for Heathen feminists (we have an online discussion group too!)
+- “I Stand With #HavamalWitches”- a resource page for Heathen feminists (there’s a Facebook discussion group for #HavamalWitches supporters too)

 - Thoughts on monastic life, financial matters, day jobs, unpaid work, and emotional labor

 The Hermitage will soon be taking the first steps in its search for a permanent place to build an abbey – an intention that is reflected in this new, easier-to-read, more focused online home, complete with new logo!